papr8ka/-lwjgl-basics-wiki/Normal-Mapping-in-2D.md

 - [Vector Math for Graphics](http://programmedlessons.org/VectorLessons/index.html)
 - [Mathematics of Vectors Applied to Graphics](http://3dgep.com/?p=359)

-We calculate lighting in 3D with the ["normal" vectors](http://en.wikipedia.org/wiki/Normal_(geometry)) of a mesh.
+To calculate lighting, we need to use the "normal" vectors of a mesh.
 A surface normal is a vector perpendicular to the tangent plane.
 In simpler terms, it's a vector that is perpendicular to the mesh at a given vertex.
 Below we see a mesh with the normal for each vertex.
 ![Mesh1](http://i.imgur.com/QnfZ4.png)

 Each vector points outward, following the curvature of the mesh.
 Here is another example, this time a simplified 2D side view: